QuincyOliech/skinopatra/README.md

 ## Requirements
 1. It is a single page application (only one index.html file) created using create-react-app
 2. App uses at least 5 components in a way that keeps code well organized
-3. There should be at least 3 client-side routes using react-routerLinks to an external site.
-A json-server is used to create a RESTful API for your backend and make both a GET and a POST request to the json server.
+3. There are at least 3 client-side routes using react-routerLinks to an external site.
+A json-server is used to create a RESTful API for the backend and makes a GET, POST, PATCH and DELETE request to the json server.
 ## Technologies Used
 1. HTML
 2. MdBootstrap